12 best typing software programs to learn to type fast

 - Triple Your Speed – Keyboard Mastery, Skillshare

-- Speed Typing Course: Shortcuzs – Udemy
+- Speed Typing Course: Shortcuts – Udemy

 - GS Touch Typing Tutor

-- KeyBlaze Typing Program
+- KeyBlaze

 - Typing Tournament